 WEL bit.
 The Write Enable Latch (WEL) bit, a volatile bit, indicates whether the device is set to internal write enable latch.
 When WEL bit sets to 1, which means the internal write enable latch is set, the device can accept program/ erase/write status register instruction.
 When WEL bit sets to 0, which means no internal write enable latch; the device will not accept program/erase/write status register instruction.
+The program/erase command will be ignored and not affect value of WEL bit if it is applied to a protected memory area.

 BP2, BP1, BP0 bits.
-The Block Protect (BP2, BP1, BP0) bits, non-volatile bits, indicate the protected area(as defined in "Table 2.
-Protected Area Sizes") of the device to against the program/erase instruction without hardware protection mode being set.
-To write the Block Protect (BP2, BP1, BP0) bits requires the Write Status Register (WRSR) instruction to be executed.
-Those bits define the protected area of the memory to against Page Program (PP), Sector Erase (SE), Block Erase (BE) and Chip Erase(CE) instructions (only if all Block Protect bits set to 0, the CE instruction can be executed)
+The Block Protect (BP2-BP0) bits, non-volatile bits, indicate the protected area(as defined in Table 2) of the device to against the program/erase instruction without hardware protection mode being set.
+To write the Block Protect (BP2-BP0) bits requires the Write Status Register (WRSR) instruction to be executed.
+Those bits define the protected area of the memory to against Page Program (PP), Sector Erase (SE), Block Erase (BE) and Chip Erase(CE) instructions (only if all Block Protect bits set to 0, the CE instruction can be executed).

 SRWD bit.
 The Status Register Write Disable (SRWD) bit, non-volatile bit, is operated together with Write Protection (WP#) pin for providing hardware protection mode.
 The hardware protection mode requires SRWD sets to 1 and WP# pin signal is low stage.
-In the hardware protection mode, the Write Status Register (WRSR) instruction is no longer accepted for execution and the SRWD bit and Block Protect bits (BP2, BP1, BP0) are read only.
+In the hardware protection mode, the Write Status Register (WRSR) instruction is no longer accepted for execution and the SRWD bit and Block Protect bits (BP2-BP0) are read only.